 Of course, a KeyLines-powered visualization will continue to sit at the heart of it all.

-If you’re keen to learn more about KeyLines, EffectMall’s graph visualization engine, request a free trial.
+If you’re keen to learn more about KeyLines, EffectMall’s connected supply chain graph visualization engine, request a free trial.

 * Statistic is taken from the National IT Industry Promotion Agency, Report name; The Promotion Strategy of IT convergence Industry (NIPA).